-30 Alkaline fens Alkaline fens in River Boyne and Rive of attributes and targets: Attribute Measure Target Notes Habitat area Hectares Area stable or increasing, subject to natural processes Alkaline fen has not been mapped in detail for Rive Boyne and River Blackwater SAC and thus the exa- total current area of the qualifying habitat in the S is currently unknown.
-The main areas of alkaline for in the SAC are documented to occur in the vicinity Lough Shesk, Freekan Lough, Newtown Lough in t upper reaches of the Stonyford River.
+30 Alkaline fens e favourable conservation condition of Alkaline fens in River Boyne and Ri C, which is defined by the following list of attributes and targets: Attribute Measure Target Notes Habitat area Hectares Area stable or increasing, subject to natural processes Alkaline fen has not been mapped in detail for Riv Boyne and River Blackwater SAC and thus the exa total current area of the qualifying habitat in the S is currently unknown.
+The main areas of alkaline fe in the SAC are documented to occur in the vicinity Lough Shesk, Freekan Lough, Newtown Lough in t upper reaches of the Stonyford River.
 At Lough Shesk, the habitat is particularly well-represented and there is a good example of succession from open water to fen-type habitat (NPWS internal file Habitat distribution Occurrence No decline, subject to natural processes See the notes for habitat area above Ecosystem function: soil nutrients Soil pH and appropriate nutrient levels at a representative number of monitoring stops Maintain soil pH and nutrient status within natural ranges Relevant nutrients and their natural ranges are yet to be defined.
 However, nitrogen deposition is not as being relevant to this habitat in NPWS (2013).
 See also Bobbink and Hettelingh (2011).
 Increased nutrients can lead to changes in plant and invertebrate species through competition and subsequent structural changes to micro-habitat.
-These nutrients favour growth of grasses rather than forbs and mosses and leads to a higher and denser sward Ecosystem function: peat formation Percentage cover of peat-forming vegetation and water table levels Maintain active peat formation, where appropriate In order for peat to form, water levels need to be slightly below or above the soil surface for c.90% the time Ecosystem function: hydrology - groundwater levels Water levels (centimetres); duration of levels; hydraulic gradients; water supply Maintain, or where necessary restore, appropriate natural hydrological regimes necessary to support the natural structure and functioning of the habitat Fen habitats require high groundwater levels (i.e. water levels at or above the ground surface) for a large proportion of the calendar year (i.e. duration of mean groundwater level).
-Fen groundwater leve are controlled by regional groundwater levels in th contributing catchment area (which sustain the hydraulic gradients of the fen groundwater table).
-Regional abstraction of groundwater may affect fe groundwater levels Ecosystem function: hydrology - surface water flow Drain density and form Maintain, or where necessary restore, as close as possible to natural or semi-natural, drainage conditions Drainage, either within or surrounding the fen habitat, can result in the drawdown of the groundwater table.
+These nutrients favour growth of grasses rather than forbs and mosses and leads to a higher and denser sward Ecosystem function: peat formation Percentage cover of peat-forming vegetation and water table levels Maintain active peat formation, where appropriate In order for peat to form, water levels need to be slightly below or above the soil surface for c.90% the time Ecosystem function: hydrology - groundwater levels tem Water levels Maintain, or where n: (centimetres); duration necessary restore, appropriate natural large proportion of the calendar Ecosystem function: hydrology - surface water flow Drain density and form Maintain, or where necessary restore, as close as possible to natural or semi-natural, drainage conditions Drainage, either within or surrounding the fen habitat, can result in the drawdown of the groundwater table.
 The depth, geometry and dens of drainage (hydromorphology) will indicate the scale and impact on fen hydrology.
-Drainage can result in loss of characteristic species and transition to drier habitats Ecosystem function: water quality Various Maintain appropriate water quality, particularly pH and nutrient levels, to support the natural structure and functioning of the habitat Fens receive natural levels of nutrients (e.g. iron, magnesium and calcium) from water sources.
+Drainage can result in loss of characteristic species and transitio to drier habitats Ecosystem function: water quality Various Maintain appropriate water quality, particularly pH and nutrient levels, to support the natural structure and functioning of the habitat Fens receive natural levels of nutrients (e.g. iron, magnesium and calcium) from water sources.
 However, they are generally poor in nitrogen and phosphorus, with the latter tending to be the limiti nutrient under natural conditions.
 Water supply should be also relatively calcium-rich Vegetation composition: community diversity Abundance of variety of vegetation communities The entire diversity of alkaline fen vegetation communities present in the SAC is currently unknown.
 Information on the vegetation communities associated with alkaline fens is provided by O'Neill et al. (in prep.).
-See also the Irish Vegetation Classification (Perrin, 2018; www.biodiversityireland.ie/projects/ivc-classification explorer)
+See also the Irish Vegetation Classification (Perrin, 2018; www.biodiversityireland.ie/projects/ivc-classificatio explorer)